larrytheliquid/generic-reuse/ArtifactOverview.md

 Part 3: Mandatory Revisions
 ===========================

-For completeness, we have also included code addressing some mandatory revisions of our paper.
+For completeness, we have also included code addressing the mandatory revisions of our paper.
 Because the text describing the revisions has not yet been written, we do not expect you to verify this part, but we include it below in case you are interested.